iltocl/dcc-tutorial-multizoo-multibench/README.md

 # Summary
 We share with you:
 - A brief description of the MultiZoo, MultiBench resources ([2406-TutorialMultibenchMultizoo.pdf](2406-TutorialMultibenchMultizoo.pdf))
-- A Tutorial on How to use MultiZoo, MultiBench ([comic_hate_example.ipynb](Examples/comic_hate_example.ipynb))

 # Getting Started
 To access the ComicMischief and HateSpeech datasets go to this [drive folder](https://drive.google.com/drive/folders/1RrPJuVRm8kxqPey37YiuRxztmP-zEyxP?usp=sharing) and create a shortcut on your drive (see figure below).

 ![Alt text](img.png)

-Once you have completed the previous step, you can run the tutorial: [Example of usage for Comic Mischief and Hate Speech datasets](https://colab.research.google.com/github/iltocl/dcc-tutorial-multizoo-multibench/blob/main/Examples/comic_hate_example.ipynb)
+Once you have completed the previous step, you can run the tutorial: [Example of MultiBench usage](https://colab.research.google.com/github/iltocl/dcc-tutorial-multizoo-multibench/blob/main/Examples/Multibench_Example_Usage_Colab.ipynb)

 ## Code Structure